Three main research branches

 Mechanisms of pediatric brain tumor development

-My research focuses on dissecting the cell-autonomous and non-cell-autonomous mechanisms of pediatric brain tumor development in patients suffering from tumor predisposition syndromes.
+This part of my research focuses on dissecting the cell-autonomous and non-cell-autonomous mechanisms of pediatric brain tumor development in patients suffering from tumor predisposition syndromes.
 These syndromes are caused by germline mutations and account for 8-19% of pediatric brain tumors, of which some show highly aggressive behavior and are thus associated with a poor prognosis.
 In contrast to spontaneous somatic mutations, germline mutations provide a particularly challenging setting for the precise assessment of tumor-driving mechanisms based on an all-mutant cellular context of the organism.

 A rigorous dissection of potentially multiple entangled cell-autonomous and global-tissue mechanisms downstream of the mutations is thus required to precisely assess the contribution of the cellular environment to tumor formation across developmental time.
 I hypothesize (1) that a non-mutant stem cell niche can provide fundamental control mechanisms preventing or slowing down tumor development and (2) that the identification of these control mechanisms can be used to design novel targeted therapies for syndromic patients.